riteshkasat/Spam-Classifier/README.md

 -------

 - This repo contains two programs:
-    - nblearn.py will learn a naive Bayes model from labeled data, and write the model parameters to a file called nbmodel.txt.
+    - nblearn.py which learns a naive Bayes model from labeled data, and write the model parameters to a file called nbmodel.txt.
-    - nbclassify.py will use the model to classify new data.
+    - nbclassify.py will use the model generated in above step to classify new data.

 nblearn.py will be invoked in the following way: